2008 (January to June)

 –Adventures of Superman #641

 When former President Pete Ross is wrongly accused of being a super-villain and detained in a federal prison for metahumans, Clark visits him.
 Parasite II and Parasite III cause a riot that allows Ross to escape.
 As Superman fights the Parasites, an OMAC attacks yet again.
 Meanwhile in the Batcave, Batman chats with Lois Lane via phone, helping her find out the identity of a sniper who recently tried to kill her.

-–REFERENCE: Batman boards the Watchtower to use its high-tech scanning systems to search for Brother I. A mind-controlled Superman arrives and proceeds to pummel Batman to death until Wonder Woman shows up and chases Superman away.
-A badly injured Batman goes into a coma (as seen in the surveillance footage sequence from Adventures of Superman #642).
+–REFERENCE: In the surveillance footage sequence in Adventures of Superman #642.
+Batman boards the Watchtower to use its high-tech scanning systems to search for Brother I. A mind-controlled Superman arrives and proceeds to pummel Batman to death until Wonder Woman shows up and chases Superman away.
+A badly injured Batman goes into a coma.

 ——————–Superman Vol. 2 #219